History of Nairn: First War of Scottish Independence

 The first named Thane of Cawdor (formerly Baron), Donald Calder was recorded present in Nairn Parish Church attending the valuation of the Lands of Kilravock and Easter Geddes in August 1295.
 Control of Nairn town had been traditionally within the Barony that became the Thanedom.

 Following a summoning of John Balliol to the English Parliament to answer charges by Macduff, son of Malcolm II, Earl of Fife and demand from Edward I that Scotland provide forces to fight his war with France.
 The Scottish nobles formed an alliance with France on 23 October 1295 and attacked the city of Carlisle placing Nairn in a war between Scotland, France and England.
-Following Edward I bringing a large army to Scotland, it was in Aberdeen that the Castle of Nairn was surrendered to him in June 1296 by Sir Gervase de Rathe, Constable of Invernairn and on the 25th of July Edward's army entered Moray.
+Following Edward I bringing a large army to Scotland, it was in Aberdeen that the Castle of Nairn was surrendered to him in June 1296 by Sir Gervase de Rathe, Constable of Invernairn and on 25 July Edward's army entered Moray.

 Sir Reginald Chien, Sheriff of Nairn, was deceased and so his duties were signed to his wife.
 Shortly after troops were stationed in Nairn as a garrison to ensure the swearing of allegiance.
 Edward I signed the writs summoning all the prominent Scottish landowners, churchmen and burgesses on 28 August 1296 in nearby Elgin before returning south four days later.
 At this time he also ordered lands of Walter Herok, Dean of Moray to have his lands returned as they had previously been taken in the previous year.Sir Gervase de Rathe, Sir Andrew de Rathe and Alan de Moravia attended the summoning of the Scottish Parliament in Berwick by Edward I representing Nairn.
 Henry de Rye who had previously attended Nairn en route to collect Margaret was given governing control over everything north of the River Forth and as such Nairn.
 Henry de Rye forfeited any noble Scottish lands that had been seen to be unfriendly to the English king.
 Resistant Nairn residents were faced with severe taxes, heavy fines or imprisonment.
 The Knights Templar at this time were also provided lands within Nairn formerly possessed by John Rose and Hew Rose as were Knights Hospitaller.